By Audrey McClish and Lily Morris

 Ms. Ownis and her husband are the owners of Morro Bay’s Village Center Dry Cleaners.
-While running this well loved business, she started cafeteria work five years ago.
+While running this well-loved business, she started cafeteria work five years ago.
 Ownis decided on this career because she has always had a “real passion for baking and cooking”.
-Her coworker Ms. Giraschi said that Ownis puts “love in the food she cooks”.
-Both agree that the most rewarding part of the job is when the students give feedback and reach out to them and let them know when they appreciate the food.
+Her co-worker, Ms. Giraschi said that Ownis puts “love in the food she cooks”.
+Both agree that the most rewarding part of the job is when the students give feedback and let them know when they appreciate the food.
 They want students to know that they are able to take feedback to the food director so that the menu better reflects what students really like.

-Come back next week to follow “Food for Thought” as we take this culinary journey through the MBHS lunch line back to its roots, its seeds…to its very core.
+Come back to follow “Food for Thought” as we take this culinary journey through the MBHS lunch line back to its roots, its seeds…to its very core.